jadc/tracker/content/rip-v1.md

 "aHR0cHM6Ly9rcmFrZW5maWxlcy5jb20vdmlldy94YXlQczZwYjFIL2ZpbGUuaHRtbA=="
 ]
 ---
-No beat changes like in final.
+No variation in beat like in final.
 Worse mix than final.

+Leaked by Caskets.